Orckestra/orc-shared/docs/components.md

 Displays a horizontal toggle switch.
 This is a wrapper around a `<input type="checkbox" />`, so any props that work with that will also work here.
 Use `value` to set the value, not `checked`.
 If no `id` is passed, one will be generated and used.

+## Toast

+- `message`: A string or message descriptor containing the text to be shown.
+- `type`: A string denoting the type of toast.
+- `closeFunc`: A function that is called when the close icon is clocked.

+Shows a message box in the upper right corner, displaying the selected icon and message.
+It is up to the showing component to determine when to remove the toast, to this end a close function hook is provided to allow user interaction.
+Types may be defined in the theme by setting `toastColors` and `icons.toast`: each of these should be an object with type names as keys, giving the background color and icon of the toast type, respectively.

 ## Toolbar

 - `tools`: Array of objects denoting the tools to be shown.